Work at the Street School - Volunteer Opportunities:

 Important Notes:

 Cost: The Street School is able to raise just enough money to pay for its social service programs.
 There is not yet funding to help pay volunteers' expenses.
 So, while there are no fees for volunteering at the Street School, volunteers need to be able to pay for their own food and housing.
-Most living expenses are inexpensive in Quetzaltenango -- room and board can be had for about $50 a week, especially when in conjuction with a Spanish language school.
+Most living expenses are inexpensive in Quetzaltenango -- room and board can be had for about $50 a week, especially when in conjunction with a Spanish language school.
 (One-on-one tutoring, fours hours a day, five days a week plus a room and board usually runs about $125 per week.)
-The Street School can help locate housing, Spanish language schools and other things needed by vounteers.
+The Street School can help locate housing, Spanish language schools and other things needed by volunteers.

 Please don’t hesitate to contact us for more information about volunteer opportunities.